• Skip to main content

-László & Klara Polgár believed they knew how to create a genius.
-They married and took steps, even before their children were born, that paved the way for their future success.
-And applying László's theory of creative genius, they turned their three daughters into world champion chess players.
+Psychologist László and his wife Klara believed they knew how to create a genius.
+They married and took steps, even before they were born, that idea paved the way for their children's future success in the chess world.
+Applying László's theory of creative genius, and despite relentless opposition from outside their family, they persisted in their goal and turned their three daughters into world champions.
 Would you go to the same lengths to ensure your children's success?
+In the following article, I'm looking at the case of the Polgar sisters and what it takes to become a genius, a champion, a global success.

 They were later married and moved to Hungary.
-Here they had three daughters and considered the fields in which they could train their children.
-They discussed languages, mathematics, and several other fields but settled on the male-dominated field of chess.
+Here, they had three daughters and considered the fields where they could train their children.
+They discussed languages, mathematics, and several other fields, but settled on the male-dominated field of chess.
 Once decided, they immediately began executing their plan to mould their children into world-class players.

 Before he met Klara, László wrote a book titled Bring Up Genius (Nevelj zsenit!)[2], where he outlined his theories based on his study of hundreds of creative geniuses such as Einstein and Socrates.
 He says in the book, “Genius equals work and fortunate circumstances… geniuses are made, not born” and was convinced of the legitimacy of his hypothesis.
 So with their method, equipment, materials and subjects in place, László and Klara set out on their lengthy task.